Duis aute irure dolor in reprehenderit in voluptate

 Have your details changed?If your address, phone number or email address changes, please tell the office or ask a parent to update the Parent Portal.

-Do you want to know what's going on?Listen to the daily notices, ask your whānau teacher.
+Want to know what's going on?Listen to the daily notices, ask your whānau teacher.
 Read the notices on the school system.
 See lunch break activity board outside the Library.

 Don't have the correct uniform?Bring a note from your parent or caregiver, go to the Deans office.